mlswg/mls-protocol/draft-ietf-mls-protocol.md

    and the sender's leaf node.
 4. Update the leaf node for the sender.
     * Set the `leaf_node_source` to `commit`.
-    * Set the `encryption_key` to the public key of a freshly sampled key pair
+    * Set the `encryption_key` to the public key of a freshly sampled key pair.
     * Set the parent hash to the parent hash for the leaf.
-    * Re-sign the leaf node with its new contents
+    * Re-sign the leaf node with its new contents.

 Since the new leaf node effectively updates an existing leaf node in the group, it MUST adhere to the same restrictions as LeafNodes used in `Update` proposals